Spelling pronunciation

-A spelling pronunciation is the pronunciation of a word according to its spelling when this differs from a longstanding standard or traditional pronunciation.
-Words that are spelled with letters that were never pronounced or that were not pronounced for many generations or even hundreds of years have increasingly been pronounced as written, especially since the arrival of mandatory schooling and universal literacy.
+A spelling pronunciation is the pronunciation of a word according to its spelling rather than its standard or traditional pronunciation.
+Words that are spelled with letters that were never pronounced or that were not pronounced for many generations have increasingly been pronounced as written, especially since the arrival of mandatory schooling and universal literacy.

-Examples of words with silent letters that have begun to be often or sometimes pronounced include often, Wednesday, island, and knife.
-In addition, words traditionally pronounced with reduced vowels or omitted consonants (e.g. cupboard, Worcester), may be subject to a spelling pronunciation.

-If a word's spelling was standardized prior to sound changes that produced its traditional pronunciation, a spelling pronunciation may reflect an even older pronunciation.
-This is often the case with compound words (e.g., waistcoat, cupboard, forehead).
-It is also the case for many words with silent letters (e.g. often), though not all—silent letters are sometimes added for etymological reasons, to reflect a word's spelling in its language of origin (e.g. victual, rhyming with little but derived from Late Latin victualia).
-Some silent letters were added on the basis of erroneous etymologies, as in the cases of the words island and scythe.
+If a word's spelling was standardized prior to sound changes that produced its traditional pronunciation, a spelling pronunciation may reflect an older pronunciation.
+This is often the case with compound words (e.g., waistcoat, cupboard, forehead) and for many words with silent letters (e.g. often).
+Sometimes silent letters do not reflect older English pronunciations, but were added to reflect a word's spelling in its language of origin (e.g. victual, rhyming with little but derived from Late Latin victualia) or on the basis of erroneous etymologies (island, scythe).

 Spelling pronunciations are often prescriptively discouraged and perceived as incorrect next to the traditionally accepted, and usually more widespread, pronunciation.
 If a spelling pronunciation persists and becomes more common, it may eventually join the existing form as a standard variant (for example waistcoat and often), or even become the dominant pronunciation (as with forehead and falcon).

 Prevalence and causes

-A large number of easily noticeable spelling pronunciations occurs only in languages such as French and English in which spelling tends to not indicate the current pronunciation.
-Because all languages have at least some words which are not spelled as pronounced, spelling pronunciations can arise in all languages.
-This is of course especially true for people who are only taught to read and write and who are not taught when the spelling indicates an outdated (or etymologically incorrect) pronunciation.
+Many spelling pronunciations occur in languages with historical orthography, such as French and English, although most languages have some non-phonemic spellings..
+This is especially true for people who are only taught to read and write and who are not taught when the spelling indicates an outdated (or etymologically incorrect) pronunciation.
 In other words, when many people do not clearly understand where spelling came from and what it is (a tool for recording speech, not the other way around), spelling pronunciations are common.

 On the other hand, spelling pronunciations are also evidence of the reciprocal effects of spoken and written language on each other.
 Many spellings represent older forms and corresponding older pronunciations.
 Some spellings, however, are not etymologically correct.

-Speakers of a language often privilege the spelling of words over common pronunciation, leading to a preference for, or prestige of, spelling pronunciation, with the written language affecting and changing the spoken language.
+Speakers often privilege spelling pronunciations.
 Pronunciations can then arise that are similar to older pronunciations or that can even be completely new pronunciations that are suggested by the spelling but never occurred before.